OpenBookStore/openbookstore/README.md

     make build

-To build the Tk GUI, make sure you have Tcl and Tk installed:
+To build the toy Tk GUI, make sure you have Tcl and Tk installed:

     wish